National Zoological Park (United States): Great Cats

-The Great Cats exhibit opened in the mid 1970s and is separated into three enclosures with a moat.
-The zoo rotates three lions (two males named Shaka and Jumbe as well as a lionesses named Shera) and three tigers (a Sumatran tigress named Damai and two Siberian tigers, a male named Metis and another male named Vostok) between the three exhibits.
+The Great Cats exhibit opened in the mid-1970s and is separated into three enclosures with a moat.
+The zoo rotates two lions (two males named Shaka and Jumbe) and three tigers (a Sumatran tigress named Damai and two Siberian tigers, a male named Vostok and a female named Coba) between the three exhibits.

 In between the main lion and tiger yards and the Think Tank exhibit are two habitats, one features a pair of Bat-Eared Foxes named Lando and Ziggy, and the other is currently empty but will feature Canada Lynx in the future.